 Versatility is what sells this machine.
 It offers you a ton of different options for your workouts.

 And we love the smith machine with the dual weight stacks.
 Smith machines allow you to perform compound exercises in relative safety thanks to the safety catchers acting as spotters.

 Compound Lifts – Quality Duel Stack Smith Machine 330lb

 We all know compound exercises are the best and fastest way to add muscle mass, and that’s what most people are looking for when they purchase a machine like the Ft2.
 They want to build some quality muscle mass fast!

 The Inspire Fitness smith machine is not only suitable for beginners; it is excellent for intermediate lifters as well.
-The Inspire Ft2 will also allow seasoned lifters to lift heavy (no balance to worry about) and provide the support and safety features for beginners who want to start their progression form dumbbell workouts to heavy barbell lifts.
+The Inspire Ft2 allows seasoned lifters to lift heavy (no balance to worry about) and provide the support and safety features for beginners who want to start their progression from dumbbell workouts to heavy barbell lifts.

 I don’t know about you, but nearly every smith machine I’ve come across and used in the past 20 years was loaded with Olympic weight plates to produce the resistance needed.